• Skip to primary navigation

 Begin this reindeer chow recipe by combining the rice Chex cereal and pretzel pieces in a large bowl, then set the mixture aside.
 It's important to break the pretzels into smaller pieces so there's a salty crunch in every bite!

 Next, melt the peanut butter and chocolate together, either on the stovetop or in the microwave.
-Then, stir the mixture until it's melted and smooth.
+Then, stir the mixture until it’s smooth.

 Pour the peanut butter chocolate mixture over cereal/pretzel mixture and stir until evenly distributed.
 Make sure to scrape the melted chocolate off the sides of the bowl to incorporate it into the cereal mixture.